A priori bounds for 2-d generalised Parabolic Anderson Model: Strategy of the proof

 This concludes the small scales analysis, and we move to a different strategy to study large scales.
-To go beyond short time estimates for \eqref{mainequation} in the case of non-linear $\si$, we look to a regularisation of equation \eqref{mainequation} at scale $L>0$, by testing it against $\varphi_z^L$ for a special choice of mollifier $\vphi \in \mathfrak F$ in \eqref{choiceofmollifiersemigroup} which is described in Appendix \ref{appendixreconstructionandintegration}.
-This is inspired in the works \cite{Moinatandweber2020ejp,Moinatandweber2020cpam,CMW23}, where the authors use the damping term $-u_L^3$ in the r.h.s. to make use of a strong Maximum Principle, which allows them to reduce any term of order up to $3$ in the r.h.s. into sub-linear terms - see \cite[Thm 4.4]{Moinatandweber2020ejp}.
-Here, however, we do not have such a strong tool at our disposal, so we devise a new method to go around it.
-This is summarised in the following steps.
+To go beyond short time estimates for \eqref{mainequationrenormalised} in the case of non-linear $\si$, we look to a regularisation of equation \eqref{mainequationrenormalised} at scale $L>0$ obtained by testing both sides of the equation against $\varphi_z^L$ for a special choice of mollifier $\vphi \in \mathfrak F$ in \eqref{choiceofmollifiersemigroup} which is described in Appendix \ref{appendixreconstructionandintegration} and giving an equation for $u_L(z) := \langle u , \varphi_z^L \rangle$.

+This is inspired by the works \cite{Moinatandweber2020ejp,Moinatandweber2020cpam,CMW23}, where the authors use the damping term $-u_L^3$ in the r.h.s. to make use of a strong Maximum Principle, which allows them to reduce any term of order up to $3$ in the r.h.s. into sub-linear terms - see \cite[Thm 4.4]{Moinatandweber2020ejp}.
+However, we do not have such a strong damping for our equation, so we must devise a new method.
+Our approach is summarised in the following steps.

-\begin{itemize} \item[1.] look to the equation \eqref{mainequation} regularised at scale $L>0$; \item[2.] relate the generalised gradient $u_X$ with the actual gradient $\nabla u_L$; \item[3.] use the explicit error in the Reconstruction to isolate gradients into transport terms on r.h.s.; \item[4.] obtaine a Maximum Principle for $u_L$ that disregard transport terms and choose $L$ to balance terms of positive and negative order in $L$ into a sub-linear in $u$ control, while making use of the interior estimate in \eqref{strategyinteriorestimate}. \end{itemize}
+\begin{itemize} \item[1.] regularise the equation \eqref{mainequationrenormalised} at space-time scale $L>0$ as described above; \item[2.] relate the generalised (spatial) gradient $u_X$ with the actual (spatial) gradient $\nabla u_L$; \item[3.] use the explicit error in the Reconstruction to isolate gradients into transport terms on r.h.s.; \item[4.] apply a Maximum Principle for $u_L$ that allows us to disregard transport terms.
+Choose $L$ to balance terms of positive and negative order in $L$ into a sub-linear in $u$ control, while making use of the interior estimate in \eqref{strategyinteriorestimate}. \end{itemize}

+Our requirement $\kappa \ll 1$ arises in Step 4 to guarantee the estimate is indeed sub-linearity in $u$.
+In particular, everything up to \eqref{strategyinteriorestimate} above, i.e. the interior estimate (or control on small scales), makes sense for all $\kappa \in (0,1/3)$, as expected.

 Let $0 < L < \sqrt{T}/2$ be a fixed regularisation scale and for every point $z \in D_T^1$, consider \eqref{mainequation} tested against $\vphi_z^L$, i.e., $u_L(z) := \langle u , \varphi_z^L \rangle$ satisfies